tdda/tdda/tdda/constraints/examples/README.md

 These examples also include constraints for regular expressions on string fields.

-To use the data for this example, you need to unzip the 'accounts.zip' file in the 'testdata' directory.
-That will give you files accounts1k.csv and accounts25k.csv.
+To use the data for this example, you need to unzip the 'accounts25k.csv.zip' file in the 'testdata' directory.
+That will give you the file accounts25k.csv.

 The equivalent steps to the "elements" ones above are: